Manage Your Small Business Finances With These Expert Tips

 Outsource your payroll to a service bureau that has CPA’s on staff to handle your compliance problems.
 Don’t burden yourself, your staff, or your accountant with the details of payroll that you and your team don’t understand.

-The most valuable piece of this advice is to considering outsourcing the tasks that aren’t in your wheelhouse—even if that means handing over your accounting processes to someone who understands them better.
+The most valuable piece of this advice is to consider outsourcing the tasks that aren’t in your wheelhouse — even if that means handing over your accounting processes to someone who understands them better.

 Know When to Hire An Accountant